Bayesian inference for form-factor fits regulated by unitarity and analyticity: The fitting problem

 Combining the above into a single probability distribution we get

 where in the last line

 and

-In analogy to the expectation value $\langle g(A)\rangle$ in Eq.~\eqnref{eq:Bayes expectation}, expectation values $\langle g({\bf a})\rangle$ can now be computed in terms of Monte-Carlo integration by drawing from a multivariate normal distribution \(\sim\mathcal{N}({\bf \tilde a}, C_{{\bf \tilde a}})\), restricting to those samples that are compatible with the unitarity constraint~\eqnref{eq:modified unitarity constraint}, which in the probability distribution Eq.~\eqnref{eq:full_PD} is imposed in terms of the step functions $\theta({\bf a})$.
-Note that in the absence of priors the maximum of $\pi_{\bf a}({\bf a}|{\bf f}_p,C_{{\bf f}_p})\pi_{\bf a}({\bf a}|{\bf a}_p,M)$ is reached for ${\bf a}$ as in Eq.~\eqnref{eq:frequentist_sln_a}.
+In analogy to the expectation value $\langle g(A)\rangle$ in Eq.~\eqref{eq:Bayes expectation}, expectation values $\langle g({\bf a})\rangle$ can now be computed in terms of Monte-Carlo integration by drawing from a multivariate normal distribution \(\sim\mathcal{N}({\bf \tilde a}, C_{{\bf \tilde a}})\), restricting to those samples that are compatible with the unitarity constraint~\eqref{eq:modified unitarity constraint}, which in the probability distribution Eq.~\eqref{eq:full_PD} is imposed in terms of the step functions $\theta({\bf a})$.
+Note that in the absence of priors the maximum of $\pi_{\bf a}({\bf a}|{\bf f}_p,C_{{\bf f}_p})\pi_{\bf a}({\bf a}|{\bf a}_p,M)$ is reached for ${\bf a}$ as in Eq.~\eqref{eq:frequentist_sln_a}.
 In cases where unitarity imposes only mild constraints on the fit result, for a given choice of truncation $(K_+,K_0)$ we therefore expect central values and covariances of ${\bf a}$ from both approaches to agree.